Marco2001-img/Marco2001-img/README.md

 <!-- Talking about you -->
 **About Me:**

-- Desarrollo: .Net, Angular, React, SQLSERVER
+- Desarrollo: Django,AWS,docker,postgresql,linux
-- Ingles intermedio
+- Ingles
-- Entity Framework ORM
-- MVC

 ---